• start here

 Canyonlands National Park is located 50km/32mi from Moab, Utah, which has a small airport (Canyonlands Field Airport) and is also within spitting distance of Walker Field Airport (in Grand Junction, Colorado; 2hr drive).
 If time allows, though, Salt Lake City International Airport is likely to offer the cheapest and most direct flight, located 4hrs north of Canyonlands.
 Conveniently, Moab is also the jumping off point for nearby Arches National Park, so it’s easy to tuck in both of these parks in a single trip!

 There are several entrances to Canyonlands National Park (Island in the Sky, The Needles, The Maze & Horseshoe Canyon), each servicing one of the park’s distinct districts and accessible on Highway 191 north from Moab or the 279 Scenic Byway.
-Visitor centres are also located at Island in the Sky, The Maze, and spring to autumn at The Needles, but note that these are closed as of early 2021 due to COVID.
+Visitor centres are also located at Island in the Sky, The Maze, and spring to autumn at The Needles.

 Canyonlands National Park